By: AY1920S1-CS2103-T16-1 Since: Oct 2019 Licence: MIT

 The aesthetics aspects of the application help to support the feature of personalised user experience and are

-implemented using the command words fontcolour
+implemented using the command words fontcolour and bg respectively.

 -